 5. Hospitality Matters.

-Whenever we’d go to visit Babby in Colorado, she would always have a fruit basket (hopefully with some chocolates sprinkled in) and a small bed present.
+Whenever we’d visit Babby in Colorado, she would always have a fruit basket (hopefully with some chocolates sprinkled in) and a small bed present.
 That little gesture always made us feel so welcome and so loved, and it also helped us avoid arguments deciding who got which bed because Babby already decided for us!

 6. Take the Time to Read to Your Children and Grandchildren.